Olympic National Park Itinerary for 1–3 Days: Best Things to See (+Map & Tips)

 Ruby Beach

-After exploring Hoh Rainforest, return back to the coast and make a stop at Ruby Beach.
+After exploring Hoh Rainforest, return to the coast and make a stop at Ruby Beach.
 This is another of the most beautiful and very popular beaches to see in Olympic National Park.

 Also here, there are some interesting rock stacks in the sea and tidal pools to explore.
 There is usually lots of driftwood on the beach too, so you can find plenty of interesting photo opportunities.
 It’s also a great spot to bring a picnic and enjoy a relaxing lunch.